 I receive so many emails from parents planning to move to Las Vegas, asking what area of town is best for families to raise kids.
 Las Vegas is a diverse metropolis with a strong, closely-knitted and supportive community.
-The valley has thriving neighborhoods close to major shopping and excellent schools, pockets of family-friendly areas in established master-planned communities and tracks of new homes nestled in the foothills and outlying areas.
+The valley has thriving neighborhoods close to major shopping and excellent schools, elaborate parks and natural trail systems, pockets of family-friendly areas in established master-planned communities and tracks of new homes nestled in the foothills and outlying areas.

 There are quite a few families moving into the area sight unseen and nervous about renting or buying a home before getting to know the area.
 As a longtime local, former real estate journalist and columnist and homeschool mom, I know this city well.
 I gathered some basic info about the city based on area and family-friendly amenities.
 Afterall, you’re not just moving into a new home, you’re moving into a community where your kids will flourish.